tanpenggood/amazon-codewhisperer-immersion-day/python/users/README.md

 ### Zip Code

 Zip codes vary from country to country.
 This app only supports US addresses which are simply five digits numbers.
-However, CodeWhisperer knows what a US zip code looks like, so you can just ask it for a function
+However, CodeWhisperer knows what a China zip code looks like, so you can just ask it for a function

 ```
-# Function to test if a string contains a five digit US zip code
+# Function to test if a string contains a China zip code
 ```

 ### Eamil Address